plone/documentation/docs/install/source-step-by-step.md

 pip install cookiecutter
 ```

-You could now run `cookiecutter` to create a Zope instance sceleton with configuraton with the following command, which would prompt you for parameter values.
+You could now run `cookiecutter` to create a Zope instance sceleton including configuration with the following command.
+It prompts you for parameter values.

 ```shell
 cookiecutter https://github.com/plone/cookiecutter-zope-instance